Department

 Time-Consciousness to Account for the Indistinctness and Ambiguity of Details

-of Consciousness (Tucson IX) Conference, Tucson, Arizona, April 16, 2010.
+Consciousness (Tucson IX) Conference, Tucson, Arizona, April 16, 2010.
 Abstract

 published, in Towards a Science of